-To determineexplore the mechanisms of inter-monthly precipitation changechanges in future projections, we conducted a moisture budget analysis, which.
-We investigated how thermodynamic and dynamical mechanisms influence suchfuture projections of the spatiotemporal patternintra-seasonal evolution of monsoon rain band over East Asian precipitationAsia and its subregions.
-Figure 5 illustrates the change in precipitation and moisture budget terms overin a long-term period analysis using CMIP6 and CMIP5-and-CMIP6 for three climate change scenarios over East Asia and its three subregions.
-The Increase in precipitation increases-during the northward migration of the rain band and the peak monsoon time chiefly correspondedwere mainly associated with an increase in THthe thermodynamic term and a general decrease in When nonlinear term in both CMIP6 and CMIP5.
-Increased precipitation was associated with either a decrease or an increase in DYthe dynamic term, depending on the region.
-We could, therefore, The thermodynamic terms in both two periods were overall larger in CMIP6, except for the northward period over Korea and Japan, and the uncertainty ranges in each term were large in CMIP5 than in CMIP6.
-Therefore, we conclude that TH the thermodynamic term plays a more dominant role in the occurrence of intense precipitation (due to increased moisture availability) than DYthe dynamic and NL nonlinear terms.
-These results are consistent with those of previous studies (Chen et al., 2020; Endo and Kitoh 2014; Lee et al., 2017, 2018).
+To explore the mechanisms of inter-monthly precipitation changes in future projections, we conducted a moisture budget analysis.
+We investigated how thermodynamic and dynamical mechanisms influence future projections of the intra-250 seasonal evolution of monsoon rain band over East Asia and its subregions.
+Figure 5 illustrates the change in precipitation and moisture budget terms in a long-term period analysis using CMIP6 and CMIP5 for three climate change scenarios over East Asia and its three subregions.
+Increase in precipitation during the northward migration of the rain band and the peak time were mainly associated with an increase in the thermodynamic term and a general decrease in the nonlinear term in both CMIP6

+- and CMIP5.
+Increased precipitation was associated with either a decrease or an increase in the dynamic term, depending on the region.
+The thermodynamic terms in both two periods were overall larger in CMIP6, except for the northward period over Korea and Japan, and the uncertainty ranges in each term were large in CMIP5 than in CMIP6.
+Therefore, we conclude that the thermodynamic term plays a more dominant role in the occurrence of intense precipitation (due to increased moisture availability) than the dynamic and nonlinear terms.
+These results are consistent with those of previous studies (Chen et al., 2000 E. h. a. http://doi.org/10.1017/2010) - 260 2020; Endo and Kitoh 2014; Lee et al., 2017, 2018).

-Figure 6 shows the relationship between the MME precipitation change and THthe thermodynamic term, which combines three climate change scenarios from the two CMIPs over a long-term analysis period.
-When considering Considering the northward shift of the rain band, the relationship between the MME precipitation change and THthermodynamic term was statistically significant at the 10% level (based on a t-test) acrossover the MMEs, including all six scenarios over all regions, except for China and Korea during the peak-monsoon peak time.
-This again implies confirms that TH the thermodynamic term explains a large part of S when conducting the scenario uncertainty in long-term period projections.
+Figure 6 shows the relationship between the MME precipitation change and the thermodynamic term, which combines three climate change scenarios from the two CMIPs over a long-term analysis period.
+Considering the northward shift of the rain band, the relationship between the MME precipitation change and thermodynamic term was statistically significant at the 10% level (based on a t-test) over the MMEs, including all six scenarios over all regions, except for China and Korea during

-\To examine investigate the contribution of DYthe dynamic term to inter-model uncertainty, we analyzed analysed the relationship between precipitation change and DYthe dynamic term across models for the long-term period projections of precipitation changes change (Fig. 7).
-Precipitation change was significantly correlated with DYthe dynamic term using three scenarios in the two CMIPs for all regions, except for the SSP2-4.5 and SSP5-8.5 scenarios over East Asia and the RCP8.5 scenario over Korea during the peak time.
-This indicates that DY the dynamic term contributed to the model uncertainty in the long-term period projections, that is, i.e. the spread of the CMIP6 and CMIP5 models in future precipitation projections was mainly caused by uncertainty regarding in circulation changes.
+- 265 the monsoon peak time.
+This again confirms that the thermodynamic term explains a large part of the scenario uncertainty in long-term period projections.
+To investigate the contribution of the dynamic term to inter-model uncertainty, we analysed the relationship between precipitation change and the dynamic term across models for the long-term period projections of precipitation change (Fig. 7).
+Precipitation change was significantly correlated with the dynamic term using three scenarios in the two CMIPs for all regions, except for the SSP2-4.5 and SSP5-8.5 scenarios over East Asia and the RCP8.5 scenario over - 270 Korea during the peak time.
+This indicates that the dynamic term contributed to the model uncertainty in the long-term period projections, i.e. the spread of the CMIP6 and CMIP5 models in future precipitation projections was mainly caused by uncertainty in circulation changes.